scchess/Qualimap/doc/analysis.rst

 :guilabel:`Bin size`
   Can be thought as the resolution of the plot.
 Bins of the desired size will be computed and the information falling on each bin will be aggregated
 :guilabel:`Number of clusters`
-  Number of groups that you the user wants to divide the data.
-Several values can be used by separting them with commas :guilabel:`Fragment length`
+  Number of groups to divide the data.
+Several values can be used by separating them with commas.
+:guilabel:`Fragment length`
   Length of the fragments that were initially sequenced.
 All reads will be enlarged to this length.
 :guilabel:`Visualization type`
-  You can visualize cluster using heatmaps or line-based graphs
+  You can visualize cluster using heatmaps or line-based graphs.

 Output
 ^^^^^^